-The guideline information is presented as a series of flowcharts which describe the process and a narrative which explains each block on the flowchart.
+The guideline information is presented as a series of flowcharts which describe the process and a narrative which explains each item on the flowchart.
+These flowcharts are mutually supporting and are meant to be used concurrently to provide an accurate guide for project accomplishment.

 For the purpose of implementing this CAN, the following guidelines (attached) shall be used:

 - 1. Health Facility Remodel Flow Chart / Narrative - 2.
-Electrical Remodel Flow Chart / Narrative - 3.
+Architectural Remodel Flow Chart / Narrative - 3.
+Electrical Remodel Flow Chart / Narrative - 4.
 Fire and Life Safety Remodel Flow Chart / Narrative - Mechanical, Plumbing, and Medical Gas and Vacuum Systems Remodel Flow Chart / Narrative